 Lower division requirements for students interested in transferring to a four year institution in this field may differ from associate degree requirements.
 Prospective transfer students should complete the general education and lower division requirements of the school to which they will be transferring.
 See a counselor for details.
+Information is also available at www.assist.org.

-100 INTRODUCTION TO THEATRE 3 UNITS
+INTRODUCTION TO THEATRE 3 UNITS 100

 Introduction to the fundamental theories of the theatre arts, providing a basic back ground and helping students develop an appreciation of theatre production, film, and television.
+(CAN DRAM 18)

-108 WORLD DRAMA I 3 UNITS
+108 WORLD DRAMA I